christofmuc/JammerNetz/README.md

 ### Supported platforms

-We use JUCE, a cross-platform library with support for all major platforms, but we have tested the system at the moment only on Windows 10 using MS Visual Studio 2017, and the server on an up-to-date Ubuntu Linux 18.
+We use JUCE, a cross-platform library with support for all major platforms, but we have tested the system at the moment only on Windows 10 using MS Visual Studio 2017, and the server on an up-to-date Ubuntu Linux 18.04 LTS.
 Other platforms might work as well, but might require some fiddling and fixing.

 ## Prerequisites